AllenLeeyn/lem-in/README.md

 - color coding antsMovement for easier tracking
 - optimize solution finding
     - group paths based on first room
+    - sort paths in ascending order of length
     - if number of groupings left while searching for a solution is not able to form a solution, decrease flow
 - visualization.